 When you start looking into health insurance, it’s helpful to know what kind of options are out there. eHealth is a large online marketplace, which means they offer a variety of plans from different insurance companies.
 Think of it like a big online shop, but for health coverage.
 You can find plans for yourself, your family, and even specific Medicare options.
 They also provide short-term solutions if you’re in a transitional period.
 Let’s take a closer look at what you can typically find on their platform.

-Individual and Family Health Plans
+Finding Individual and Family Plans

 If you’re looking for health insurance for yourself or your family, eHealth offers a broad selection.
 Because they operate as an online marketplace, they partner with over 170 different insurance carriers.
 This means you aren’t limited to just one company’s offerings.
 Instead, you can compare various health insurance plans side-by-side.
 This setup is designed to help you find a plan that fits your specific health needs and budget.
 Having many options in one place can make the process of sifting through different policies a bit more manageable, allowing you to see what each plan covers and how much it might cost.

-Medicare Plans Through eHealth
+Exploring Medicare Plans on eHealth

 For those of us exploring Medicare, eHealth has a significant focus on these types of plans.
 They specialize in Medicare Advantage (often called Part C), Medigap (Medicare Supplement Insurance), and prescription drug plans (Part D).
 As a licensed insurance agency, eHealth can help you find and enroll in these Medicare plans.
 This can be a really useful resource, especially when you’re trying to understand all the different parts of Medicare and decide what’s best for your healthcare needs.
 To give you an idea of their reach, in 2023 alone, eHealth helped 622,896 people enroll in Medicare Advantage plans, showing they play a notable role in this space.